T32 Training Grant

 Rebecca C Thurston, PhD

-Pittsburgh Foundation Chair in Women’s Health and Dementia and
+Pittsburgh Foundation Chair in Women’s Health and Dementia

 Professor of Psychiatry, Clinical and Translational Science